The People Behind The Commission

 Deputy Minister, Finance, Saskatchewan

-Paul Boothe was appointed Professor and Director of the Lawrence National Centre for Policy and Management at the Ivey Business School, Western University in September 2012.
+Paul Boothe is the Managing Director for the Trillium Network for Advanced Manufacturing.
+He recently retired as Professor and Director of the Lawrence National Centre for Policy and Management at the Ivey Business School, Western University.
 His career has included university research and teaching, acting as an independent consultant to Canadian and international organizations, and serving at the deputy minister level in provincial and federal governments.

 Dr. Boothe’s public sector career includes serving as the Deputy Minister of Finance and Secretary to Treasury Board for Saskatchewan (1999-2001), Associate Deputy Minister of Finance and G7 Deputy for Canada (2004-2005), Senior Associate Deputy Minister of Industry (2007-2010) and Deputy Minister of the Environment (2010-2012).